-When packing and moving the kitchen, you need to be extra careful when packing fragile items like glasses and cups Use this step-by-step guide to pack all your glassware to ensure it all arrives at your new home in one piece.
+When preparing to move kitchen items, you need to be extra careful when packing fragile items such as glasses and cups.
+There are a few easy steps you can take when packing your glassware to ensure each one arrives at your new home in one piece.

 Prepare the Box

-If you're using paper, whether it's packing paper or newsprint, crumple up several sheets - enough to cover the bottom of the box.
-Crumpling paper will provide enough cushioning to protect the glasses from hitting the bottom or if the box is accidentally dropped.
+If you're using paper, whether it's packing paper or newsprint, crumple up several sheets, enough to cover the bottom of the box.
+Crumpling the paper will provide enough cushioning to protect the glasses from hitting the bottom, and it will protect the glasses if the box is accidentally dropped.

 If you're using towels or sheets, make sure you have a thick enough layer on the bottom to protect the contents from bumps.

-Using a flat clean surface, lay your stack of paper or towels on the table or counter.
-Take one glass or mug and place it in one corner of the stack of paper or towels at an angle.
-Start to roll the glass or mug and as it rolls, stuff the ends of the paper or towel into the glass's opening and wrap until the glass is completely covered.
+Using a flat, clean surface, lay your stack of paper or towels on the table or counter.
+Take one glass or mug, and place it in one corner of the stack of paper or towels at an angle.
+Start to roll the glass or mug, and as it rolls, stuff the ends of the paper or towel into the opening of the glass.
+Wrap until the glass is completely covered.

 If you have large sheets of paper, you can save packaging materials by wrapping two glasses in one sheet.
 This works best if the glasses are the same size.
 Follow the above instructions, and once you've used half the paper sheet and the first glass is fully wrapped and protected, add the second glass next to it and continue wrapping, stuffing the paper ends into the second glass's opening.